nl-design-system/web-component-poc/DEFINITION-OF-DONE.md

 ### User research

-- If user research or testing has been conducted for a certain component or feature, be sure to include any relevant conclusions in the documetation.
+- If user research or testing has been conducted for a certain component or feature, be sure to include any relevant conclusions in the documentation.